 "This scandal is going to continue for months, if not years.
 It's going to dog his presidency, it's already crippling it and it could end it," Brian Klaas, fellow in comparative politics at the London School of Economics, said.

-His comments referred to reports that Donald Trump Junior met with a Russian lawyer with connections to the Kremlin during the 2016 campaign.
+His comments referred to reports that with connections to the Kremlin during the 2016 campaign.
 His accounts of the meeting have changed from a "short introductory meeting" to one where the lawyer stated she had information that individuals connected to Russia were funding the Democratic National Committee and supporting Hillary Clinton.
 Trump has fiercely defended his son and said that most people would have attended the meeting.

 This isn't the first scandal that's damaged the image of the president.
 Former FBI director James Comey, who was fired by Trump while he was leading an investigation into alleged Russian interference in the election, testified to the Senate in June.
 At the time, Erik Jones, professor of international political economy at Johns Hopkins University, told CNBC that it was too early to assess the impact of Comey's testimony but it would certainly have an impact on how many Americans see their president.

 But Jones added that there wasn't enough political support to impeach the President and put an end to Trump's presidency.
 "Impeachment is a political process, it's not a legal process," Jones noted.
 "All you need is a wave of opinion among particularly congressional Republicans that there's a reason to move against this president.
 So far we haven't seen that shift in opinion," he said.

 Speaking to CNBC on Monday, Jones said it is only a matter of time before opinion shifts.